Updated: February 18, 2026

 Elote Café consistently earns recognition as one of Sedona’s finest restaurants, with accolades including Phoenix Magazine’s “50 Best Arizona Restaurants” and a starred review from Fodor’s.
 Chef and owner Jeff Smedstad draws inspiration from more than 20 years of travel through Mexico, particularly Puebla, Vera Cruz, and Oaxaca, creating dishes that honor traditional recipes while incorporating creative updates.

 The menu features seasonal, locally-grown ingredients alongside an extensive selection of premium tequilas and mezcal.
-Signature dishes include lamb adobo, smoked pork cheeks, and the restaurant’s namesake fire-roasted elote corn appetizer that reviewers consistently praise as extraordinary.
+My favorite signature dishes include the lamb adobo, smoked pork cheeks, and the restaurant’s namesake fire-roasted elote corn appetizer.
 The Mexican chocolate pie and other house-made desserts provide sweet endings to exceptional meals.

 Additional Dining Recommendations